LoggingOFF/Steering-behaviors-for-boids/README.md

 (Note main must be run with the build folder as root).

 # Disclaimer
-While this contents of src/core/ is something completed primarily by myself, other portions have been completed with collaboration with others/little work by me.
+While the contents of src/core/ is something completed primarily by myself, other portions have been completed in collaboration with others/includes only little work by me.